theicfire/makefiletutorial/src/index.md

 ## Double-Colon Rules
 <!--  (Section 4.11) -->
 Double-Colon Rules are rarely used, but allow multiple rules to be defined for the same target.
-If these were single colons, an warning would be printed and only the second set of commands would run.
+If these were single colons, a warning would be printed and only the second set of commands would run.
 ```makefile
 all: blah